- HubPages Tutorials and Community»

 A real name, or at least something that looks like a real name, also makes a better impression.
 Pen names are fine.
 Even if you used a meaningless username, you can add your real name in your profile settings and that will be displayed in your hubs.

-Selecting a Good Title for Your Hubs
+Research Good Titles for Your Hubs

 You can take advantage of a search feature of Google and Bing.
 When you start to type anything to search, it completes it as you type.
 This actually provides clues to what other people are searching.
 Google also shows you alternative search words at the bottom of your search.